What is Psychotherapy?

 Integrative Therapy

-In our work together, I hope to create a non-pathologizing space of safety, warmth, play, and trust so that you may explore the challenges you have been facing, and experience movement toward well-being.
-I work from an anti-oppressive framework and am inclusive of gender identity and expression, race, ethnicity, and sexual orientation.
+In our time together, I hope to create a non-pathologizing space of safety, warmth, openness, and curiosity, so that you may explore the challenges you have been facing, and experience movement toward well-being.
+I work from an anti-oppressive framework and am affirming of all gender identities and expressions, sexual orientations, races, and ethnicities.
+I support adults and adolescents in exploring and navigating grief, trauma, emotional regulation, anxiety, depression, interpersonal challenges, and self understanding.

 Anti-Oppressive Care

-I am attuned to how broader systems can impact clients’ experiences of feeling unheard, marginalized, or disempowered.
-I am mindful of the social locations I occupy.
-Dominant models of psychology both directly and indirectly, “have served to strengthen oppressive structures, by drawing attention away from them and toward individual factors” (Ignacio Martín-Baró, Writings for a Liberation Psychology, 1994).
-I am committed to examining the systems I work within and decolonizing the ways in which I practice, through liberatory-oriented trainings.
+I am responsive to how broader systems impact clients’ experiences of feeling unheard, marginalized, or disempowered.
+Dominant models of psychology have often, both directly and indirectly, “served to strengthen oppressive structures by shifting focus away from those structures and toward individual factors” (Ignacio Martín-Baró, Writings for a Liberation Psychology, 1994).
+I am committed to examining the systems I work within and engaging in ongoing liberatory-oriented trainings.

-Thank you, feel free to contact me if you’d like to learn more about my approach
+Thank you, please feel free to contact me if you’d like to learn more about my approach or offer any feedback

 © 2025